chimera-linux/chimera-linux.github.io/downloads/index.md

 The `x86_64` images can boot on either BIOS or UEFI machines.
 The `ppc64le` images require a SLOF-based or OpenPOWER machine with at least POWER8 processor or equivalent (VSX support is required).
+The `aarch64` images are purely for UEFI machines.

 The images are hybrid (you can boot them off either USB stick or optical media).